 Our workshops critically engage with our four principles of reconciliation, education, entrepreneurship, and leadership.
-Alongside the 30-50 scholars in your cohort, you will explore these principles at the level of the individual, the group and in society.
+Alongside the 30-50 Scholars in your class, you will explore these principles at the level of the individual, the group and in society.
 A workshop may include sessions where you share your personal journey, engage with a high-profile speaker or panel, learn a new concept, or reflect on your learnings in a small group.
 Workshops offer a chance to build community with your cohort, develop your individual capacities, and connect with speakers and members of the broader Mandela Rhodes community.
+First year workshops take place in January, July and September.

 Outside of the workshop space, campus life and your academic programme continue.
 You will be placed in a pod group with Scholars who are in your region, which will meet three times during the year.
 Pods are designed to provide you with local support and community, and a space for you to continue to talk about and reflect on your learning.
 The Foundation convenes the first gathering, and the second and third are self-organised.